 Overview of the Pipeline

-- b) two-branch CNN to jointly predict confidence maps for body part detection
+- b) Two-branch CNNs jointly predict confidence maps for body part detection

-- c) estimate part affinity fields for parts association
+- c) Estimate the Part Affinity Fields (PAF) for parts association

 OpenPose vs. Alpha-Pose vs. Mask R-CNN